Chardan Capital Raises PDS Biotechnology (NASDAQ:PDSB) Price Target to $11.00

-PDS Biotechnology (NASDAQ:PDSB) had its price objective upped by Chardan Capital from $10.00 to $11.00 in a research note published on Thursday morning, The Fly reports.
-Chardan Capital currently has a buy rating on the stock.
+PDS Biotechnology (NASDAQ:PDSB) had its price target hoisted by research analysts at Chardan Capital from $10.00 to $11.00 in a research note issued on Wednesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Chardan Capital’s price objective suggests a potential upside of 26.73% from the stock’s previous close.

-PDSB has been the topic of a number of other research reports.
-Zacks Investment Research lowered shares of PDS Biotechnology from a buy rating to a hold rating in a research note on Wednesday, May 19th.
-Oppenheimer reaffirmed a buy rating on shares of PDS Biotechnology in a research note on Friday, May 14th.
-Finally, HC Wainwright raised their price objective on shares of PDS Biotechnology from $6.00 to $8.00 and gave the stock a buy rating in a research note on Thursday, March 25th.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
-The stock has an average rating of Buy and a consensus price target of $7.35.
+Several other research firms also recently commented on PDSB.
+Zacks Investment Research downgraded shares of PDS Biotechnology from a “buy” rating to a “hold” rating in a research note on Wednesday, May 19th.
+HC Wainwright upped their price target on shares of PDS Biotechnology from $6.00 to $8.00 and gave the company a “buy” rating in a research note on Thursday, March 25th.
+Finally, Oppenheimer restated a “buy” rating on shares of PDS Biotechnology in a research note on Friday, May 14th.
+One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
+The stock has an average rating of “Buy” and a consensus target price of $7.35.

-A number of hedge funds and other institutional investors have recently modified their holdings of PDSB.
-Inspirion Wealth Advisors LLC increased its position in PDS Biotechnology by 4.1% in the 1st quarter.
-Inspirion Wealth Advisors LLC now owns 248,912 shares of the company’s stock worth $1,133,000 after purchasing an additional 9,885 shares during the last quarter.
-Virtu Financial LLC acquired a new position in PDS Biotechnology in the 1st quarter worth about $48,000.
-Newman & Schimel LLC acquired a new position in PDS Biotechnology in the 4th quarter worth about $25,000.
-Ellis Investment Partners LLC increased its position in PDS Biotechnology by 693.3% in the 4th quarter.
-Ellis Investment Partners LLC now owns 17,850 shares of the company’s stock worth $38,000 after purchasing an additional 15,600 shares during the last quarter.
-Finally, Andesa Financial Management Inc. increased its position in PDS Biotechnology by 100.0% in the 1st quarter.
-Andesa Financial Management Inc. now owns 33,310 shares of the company’s stock worth $152,000 after purchasing an additional 16,655 shares during the last quarter.
+Institutional investors have recently made changes to their positions in the business.
+Virtu Financial LLC acquired a new stake in PDS Biotechnology during the first quarter worth about $48,000.
+Millennium Management LLC bought a new position in shares of PDS Biotechnology in the first quarter worth about $96,000.
+Minot Wealth Management LLC bought a new position in shares of PDS Biotechnology in the fourth quarter worth about $105,000.
+Andesa Financial Management Inc. lifted its holdings in shares of PDS Biotechnology by 100.0% in the first quarter.
+Andesa Financial Management Inc. now owns 33,310 shares of the company’s stock worth $152,000 after acquiring an additional 16,655 shares during the last quarter.
+Finally, Geode Capital Management LLC lifted its holdings in shares of PDS Biotechnology by 84.5% in the first quarter.
+Geode Capital Management LLC now owns 170,159 shares of the company’s stock worth $774,000 after acquiring an additional 77,911 shares during the last quarter.
 Hedge funds and other institutional investors own 14.20% of the company’s stock.

 PDS Biotechnology Corporation, a clinical-stage biopharmaceutical company, focuses on developing multifunctional cancer immunotherapies.
 Its lead product candidate is PDS0101 (HPV16), which is in Phase II clinical trial provides a first line treatment for the recurrent/metastatic head and neck cancer, human papillomavirus associated malignancies, and cervical cancer.